getdnsapi/getdns/README.md

 * getdns can be configured for stub resolution mode only with the `--enable-stub-only` option to configure.
 This removes the dependency on `libunbound`.
 * Currently getdns only offers two helper functions to deal with IDN: `getdns_convert_ulabel_to_alabel` and `getdns_convert_alabel_to_ulabel`.
 If you do not need these functions, getdns can be configured to compile without them with the `--without-libidn` option to configure.
-* getdns can be configured to not support YAML configuration with the `--disable-yaml-config` option to configure.
-This removes the dependency on `libyaml`.
 * When both `--enable-stub-only` and `--without-libidn` options are used, getdns has only one dependency left, which is OpenSSL.

 ## Extensions and Event loop dependencies